andrewcooke/choochoo/docs/schedules.md

 ## Structure

-A schedule consists of four sections:
+A schedule consists of four sections

     offset / repeat [ locations ] range

-Which are individuall discussed below.
+which are discussed below.
 Many sections can be omitted if the default value is sufficient.
 The exact details are complex (to handle common cases nicely) so the best guidance is probably to follow the examples here.

 ## Offset